-The project does not collect the minimum three samples per site needed to calculate a sampling location average or is NOT intended to measure or address a measure of the results compared to an action level by a statistical method.
+The program does not collect the minimum three samples per site needed to calculate a sampling location average or is NOT intended to measure or address a measure of the results compared to an action level by a statistical method.
 The QAPP instead drives the following "if/then" decision statements.

-If the total PCBs concentration at a site is above 20 μ g/kg ww (A.6.2., Table 7, established in the CALM), then IDEM will recommend the waterbody as not meeting the ALUS for fish consumption and list in the CWA Section 303(d) List of Impaired Waterbodies of Indiana (2020b).
+If the total PCBs concentration from any sample collected at a site is above 20 μ g/kg ww (A.5.2., Tables 3 and 4, and established in the CALM), then IDEM will recommend the waterbody as not meeting the ALUS for fish consumption and list in the CWA Section 303(d) List of Impaired Waterbodies of Indiana.

-If the determined total mercury trophic level consumption weighted arithmetic mean concentration at a site is above 300 μ g/kg ww, (6.2.A., Table 7, and established in the CALM), then IDEM will recommend the waterbody as not meeting the ALUS for fish consumption and list in the CWA Section 303(d) List of Impaired Waterbodies of Indiana (2020b).
+If the total mercury trophic level consumption weighted arithmetic mean concentration at a site is above 300 μg/kg ww, (A.5.2., Tables 3 and 4, and established in the CALM), then IDEM will recommend the waterbody as not meeting the ALUS for fish consumption and list in the CWA Section 303(d) List of Impaired Waterbodies of Indiana.